hmcts/et-pet-et1/app/views/guides/markdown/reducing_fees.md

 - Scottish Civil Legal Aid (not ‘advice and assistance’ or ‘advice by way of representation’)<br/><br/>

 ### Low income
-If you’re not on benefits but your monthly income (before tax and other deductions) is equal to or less than the amount set out below, you won’t have to pay a fee.
+If your monthly income (before tax and other deductions) is equal to or less than the amount set out below, you won’t have to pay a fee.

 |Number of children|If you’re single|If you have a partner|
 |------------------|----------------|---------------------|